paulomarconi/prefix-suffix_adder/README.md

 # Prefix-Suffix Adder for context menu in Windows 11/10

 This simple Python script allows you to add custom prefixes and suffixes to file names via the Windows 11/10 context menu.
 It provides an easy way to rename files directly from the right-click menu in Windows Explorer.

+## Motivation

-This tool is designed to quickly rename new PDF files based on their content type such as Book, Paper, Thesis, Report, etc., while automatically adding the publication year as a prefix and the author’s name as a suffix.
+Although there are sofisticated tools to organize documents such as Mendeley or Zotero, some users still prefer the classic Windows Explorer folder/document organization structure.
+This tool helps you to quickly rename new academic PDF files based on their content type such as Book, Paper, Thesis, Report, etc., while automatically adding the publication year as a prefix and the author’s name can be added as suffix, making manual organization faster and more consistent.

 ## Features